 Location and Size

-Algeria is a republic comprised of 48 provinces.
+Algeria is a presidential republic comprised of 48 provinces.

-- Executive: Chief of State – President Abdelaziz Bouteflika (since April 1999); Head of Government – Prime Minister Abdelmalek Sellal (since September 2012); Cabinet of Ministers appointed by the president.
+- Executive: Chief of State – President Abdelmadjid TEBBOUNE (since December 2019); Head of Government – Prime Minister Abdelaziz DJERAD (since September 2019); Cabinet of Ministers appointed by the president.
 The president is elected by popular vote for a five-year term (no term limits).

 - Legislative: Supreme Court and Constitutional Council

 Algeria has a mixed legal system of French civil law and Islamic law.
 It provides for judicial review of legislative acts in an ad hoc Constitutional Council composed of various public officials including several Supreme Court justices.

 Algeria has not submitted an International Court of Justice (ICJ) declaration.